mlbridge/mlbridge.github.io/README.md

 For installing each component in the ML Bridge organisation please find the individual installation instructions in each individual repository.
-If you would to install the entire ML Bridge Software Suite, please follow the instructions given below the repository links.
+If you would to install the entire ML Bridge software suite, please follow the instructions given below the repository links.
 The links to each individual repository can be found below: